 Sound Without Noise

-Noise is very well-managed in the XK series, especially in the convertible, where noise is expected and usually accepted.
+Noise is very well-managed in the XK series, especially in the convertible I tested last year, where noise is expected and usually accepted.
 Credit the thick, insulated soft-top.
 The most noticeable sound in my XKR convertible was the exhaust rumble, which, like that of the regular XK, is among the best-sounding on the market.
 To keep a low profile, the Active Exhaust System mutes the exhaust during normal driving, but it opens a louver in the muffler during heavy acceleration, unleashing the growl.
 Jaguar opted to keep the supercharger's characteristic moan to a minimum.
 I was a little disappointed, because I like the way these chargers sound, but I suppose it makes sense for a luxury car.
+The coupe sounded a little quieter, but only a little.
+They've come a long way with soft convertible tops.

 Athletic & Balanced

 Jaguar recalibrated the adaptive suspension to work with the new spring and shock rates, and it still does a good job of controlling body roll.
 Like the XK, the R has a very grounded feel and balanced handling.
 The new arrangement probably makes for better roadholding on the smoothest roads, but when cornering on bumpy pavement I experienced a little lateral hopping that I don't remember from the regular XK.
-If you have any experience with the cars, drop me an email.
 The XKR has less power-steering assist than the XK, and thus more feedback.

 Better From a Distance

 The first thing you notice on the XKR is its silvery grille, which happens to be the worst mistake Jaguar could have made — especially on this beautiful, high-profile model.
 Historically, R variants have had stainless-steel woven-wire mesh grilles in place of the regular model's conventional black mesh.
-On the 2007 it's clearly a plastic matrix with what Jaguar calls an aluminum finish.
-It looks like plastic — cheap, low-class, inexcusable plastic.
-I was also crestfallen to find the same detached trunk liner in this car that I reported on in the XK review.
-It's obviously a chronic problem.
+Now it's clearly a plastic matrix with what Jaguar calls an aluminum finish.
+Perhaps it's the different color, but our 2009's didn't look as bad as the earlier, sky blue test car, but it still looks like plastic — cheap, low-class, inexcusable plastic.
 I also found fault with the interior, in which the optional semi-gloss wood trim looked good, but some of the trim pieces — like the shifter bezel and steering wheel spokes — just don't have the finish quality one expects at this price.

 |Send Joe an email|